yt-project/old-blog/content/post/post_24_a-mission-statement-and-a-new-homepage.rst

    manifested in participatory development, reproducibility, documented and approachable code, a friendly and helpful community of users and developers, and Free and Libre Open Source Software.

-Feel free to stop by the IRC channel or the mailing lists if this piques your interest and you'd like to chat more.